selroc/merc/README.md

 Merc is an [SBT](https://www.scala-sbt.org/) based project.
 After installing a suitable JVM (we recommend version 11.x.y for some x, y) and SBT, run an SBT interactive session while inside the top level Merc folder.
-There you can use the usual SBT commands such as `compile`, `package`, and `test` to build and exercise the code.
+There you can use the usual SBT commands such as `compile`, `package`, `test`, and `assembly` to build and exercise the code.
 Any IDE that supports SBT integration, such as IntelliJ can also be used.